minkzaw/prom_blackbox_basic_auth/README.md

 # Blackbox exporter
 Use basic auth by itself to avoid unauthorized access from using the blackbox exporter and prevent the scraping.
 ## Configuration
+Declare credential under prom/bb_config/web.yml and use it as ['--web.config-file'] command while initializing the blackbox exporter service can be found under docker-compose.